timescale/docs/timescaledb/overview/timescale-kubernetes.md

 * Creates each Pod that has a container using a Docker image which includes the TimescaleDB multi-node sources.

-If you need to add or remove nodes set the values in the `dataNodes` parameter of the `values.yaml` file before you begin the installation using the `timescaledb-multinode` Helm chart.
+To add or remove nodes, change the `dataNodes` parameter in the `values.yaml` file.
+Do this before installing TimescaleDB from the `timescaledb-multinode` Helm chart.
 For details about the parameters you can set, see the [Administrator Guide][admin-guide].